segrowth/segrowth.github.io/_posts/2024-05-12-declarative-programming.md

 Do you prefer to see a live discussion on the topic?
 No problem!
 Check out this online discussion on YouTube:

-{% include embed/youtube.html id='_frrUebkd4c' %}
+{% include embed/youtube.html id='1Jos3ae300o' %}

 ## Stay tuned!

-That's not all folks - our paradigms adventure still continues!
+That's not all folks - our paradigms adventure continues!
 In the next parts, we'll delve into some noteworthy and popular flavors of programming styles, starting with the next topic which is OOP - Object Oriented Programming.
 Stay tuned!